I get it.

 I went deep into the rabbit hole, and I learned from biomechanists, sensory integration therapists, instructional designers, and life-hackers.
 I wanted to crack the code of a dry sneeze.

 The big ah-ha! came from surveying and interviewing over 200 women.
 I was floored by how widespread the issue was and how willing women were to tell their stories.
 It was also heartbreaking to see how many were resigned to wearing a pad for life and restrain themselves from doing activities they love.

-Eventually, HappySneeze emerged, along with our team of wicked-smart moms, dads, and friends who think pee leaks are no fun.
+Eventually, HappySneeze emerged, along with our team of wicked-smart experts, moms, dads, and friends who think pee leaks are no fun.
 We are on a mission to increase awareness about urinary incontinence and empower women to take charge of their health and wellbeing.

 - LAURA VIDAL BORRELL